 Kevin Glass has been Headmaster of Atlanta International School since July 2009.
 He has a Master of Arts in Educational Leadership from Framingham State College, Massachusetts; a Post Graduate Certificate of Education in Biology and Chemistry from Cambridge University, UK; and a Bachelor of Science (Hons.)
 Degree in Bacteriology and Virology from Manchester University, UK.

 He is a board member of the Academy for International School Heads and the Center for the Advancement and Study of International Education.
 Glass is a member of the International Baccalaureate Grant Committee, along with serving as an advisory board member for The International Educator and The Principals’ Training Center.
-Glass is also currently a board member for the Association for the Advancement of International Education, as well as the President-Elect of this organization.
-Glass is also a Board Member for the Buckhead Coalition, Board Member for the Rotary Club of Buckhead and Leadership Atlanta Graduate of the Class of 2010.
+Glass is also currently the Board President for the Association for the Advancement of International Education.
+Glass is also a Board Member for the Buckhead Coalition, a member of Buckhead Rotary, and a Leadership Atlanta Graduate of the Class of 2011.

 He and his wife, Stefani have three children: Liam, Lilly and Leanne, who all attend Atlanta International School.

-He has a master’s degree in educational administration and supervision from Rutgers University and a Bachelor of Arts degree in English from Guilford College.
+Mr. Barton holds a master’s degree in education, administration and supervision from DePaul University, a Master of Arts in liberal education from St. John’s College and a Bachelor of Arts in history from Loras College.